buildweek-anywhere-fitness4/back-end/README.md

 # Back-end

-This is the repository for the Backend team of AnywhereFitness4
+This is the repository for the back-end team of AnywhereFitness4

 # Base URL for deployed API